PostHog/posthog.com/contents/docs/deployment/deploy-aws.md

 [![Launch AWS Stack](../../../src/images/deploy-button-aws.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=Posthog&templateURL=https://deployments-posthog.s3-us-west-2.amazonaws.com/cloudformation/ecs/fargate/posthog.yaml)

 1. After clicking "Next" you'll have the option to review the parameters.
-You will need to update these if you want to modify default behaviors or setup SMTP configs as described below
+You will need to update these if you want to modify default behaviors or setup SMTP configs as described below.

 1. Review the rest of the Configuration Wizard pages